I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Headroom captured | 43.7% |

-The quantitative takeaway is: "compared to 69.17% accuracy when solving 480 questions with Opus alone, the router achieves 79.37%—an improvement of over 10 percentage points."
-Of the gap between this and the Oracle accuracy (the upper bound when the best model is always chosen) of 92.5%, the router closes 43.7%.
+The quantitatively visible figure here is: "Compared to 69.17% accuracy when Opus alone solved 480 questions, the router achieves 79.37%, an improvement of over 10 percentage points."
+The router captures 43.7% of the gap between that and the Oracle accuracy (the upper bound when the best model is always chosen) of 92.5%.

-Let's also take a look at the argmax distribution from the evaluation.
+Let's also look at the argmax distribution from the evaluation.

 | Model | Times Selected | Ratio | Accuracy When Selected |